OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 _Trainer note: the idea of this session is not to get journalists to speak about their own personal cases which may be traumatic for them and others in the room, instead get them to focus on cases of others._

-_Best practice for this activity can be found in the section, Training digital security for the first time?, located at the beginning of this chapter.
+_Best practice for this activity can be found in the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section located at the beginning of this chapter.
 Trainers may also want to consult chapter two on account security for best practices to protect against hacking and phishing which are common tactics used by online abusers._

 ❶ **Step one**